 - It’s what we used to call tabloid news.
 It’s made up, sometimes using elements of truth, but often containing nothing that is true at all.

-- Propaganda intentionally deployed to make the reader take real-world action on a premise that is demonstrably false
+- Propaganda is intentionally deployed to make the reader take real-world action on a premise that is demonstrably false.

-- Reporting things that don’t fit on “The 8 by 5 card of accepted public opinion”
+- Reporting things that don’t fit on “The eight by 5 card of accepted public opinion.”

 From these and other posts, I narrowed it down to the following: